Table of Contents

 What is the calmest dog?

-Some of the calmest breeds include St. Bernard, Cavalier King Charles Spaniel, Irish Wolfhound, Irish Setter, and Bernese Mountain Dog.
+Some of the calmest breeds include the St. Bernard, Cavalier King Charles Spaniel, Irish Wolfhound, Irish Setter, and Bernese Mountain Dog.